 2. It’s difficult to find a good comparison.

 It’s difficult to compare when all of us have different goals and priorities in life.

 How do we compare apples with oranges?

-If someone’s goal is to earn a million dollar and yours is to spend quality time with your family, naturally you are not going to be as rich as the other person.
+If someone’s goal is to earn one million dollar and yours is to spend quality time with your family, naturally, you are not going to be as rich as the other person.
 How do you find someone with the exact same goals and priorities as yours to make a meaningful comparison?
 You can’t.

 And understand that people are at where they are now in life because of the actions they have taken.
 You can’t compare with someone who is 30 years ahead of you.
 Of course, they are likely to achieve more than you.

-Comparing yourself with someone at one point in their life.
+Comparing yourself to someone at one point in their life.
 Is this a fair comparison?

-3. We compare things that doesn’t matter to us.
+3. We compare things that don’t matter to us.

-But yet, we are jealous when someone earns more than us even though we choose our family and passion over money.
+But yet, we are jealous when someone earns more than us even though we choose our family and passion for money.
 We are envious of other people’s success when we put more energy into play than work.
-We are upset when people post holiday photos when we choose work over play.
+We are upset when people post their holiday photos when we choose to work over recreation.